Stash

 TIP

-If you are contributing to @leaflink/stash, please refer to this contributing testing section for more details on how to properly test your changes.
+If you are contributing to @leaflink/stash-vue, please refer to this contributing testing section for more details on how to properly test your changes.

 Testing Library truncates the output from tests, which can cut off large DOM elements logged to the console.
-This limit can be adjusted with the DEBUG_PRINT_LIMIT environment variable, which can be set either when running tests (DEBUG_PRINT_LIMIT=100000 npm run test) or added to your shell's profile (export DEBUG_PRINT_LIMIT=100000) to make it the default.
+This limit can be adjusted with the DEBUG_PRINT_LIMIT environment variable, e.g. DEBUG_PRINT_LIMIT=100000 pnpm test (or add export DEBUG_PRINT_LIMIT=100000 to your shell profile).
 For more on debugging with Testing Library, see official documentation.

 Coverage HTML reports are written to ./coverage.